FzComet206/FzComet206/README.md

 #### Hi I'm Zibo Cao.
-I am currently a graduate student at Boston.
+I am currently a graduate student in Boston.
 I experiment with Unity engine and web development in my spare time. ####

 ## An attempt at implementing Jos Stam's Stable Fluid (Visualized with VFX particles)